ZakaHaceCosas/FuckingNode/docs/manual/kickstart.md

 ---

-Okay, now that we know how to get stuff from Git the FkNode way, lets commit stuff back the FkNode way.
+You've now learnt how to get stuff from Git the F\*ckingNode way.

+Next: Commit - Committing stuff the F\*ckingNode way.

 ---